northgrove/AzureSecurityTraining/Defender4Cloud/Modules/Module-6-Azure-Defender.md

 3. Detect any previous installations of Defender for Endpoint and reconfigure them to integrate with Microsoft Defender for Cloud.
 Onboarding might take up to 24 hours.

+> More information about the integration between Defender for Cloud and Defender for Endpoints: [Protect your endpoints with Defender for Cloud's integrated EDR solution: Microsoft Defender for Endpoint](https://learn.microsoft.com/nb-no/azure/defender-for-cloud/integration-defender-for-endpoint?tabs=windows)

-### Continue with the next lab: [Module 7 - Exporting Microsoft Defender for Cloud information to a SIEM](../Modules/Module-7-Exporting-ASC-information-to-a-SIEM.md)
+### Continue with the next lab: [Module 8 – Advance Cloud Defense](Module-8-Advance-Cloud-Defense.md)